Lean project management is a term that’s been making waves across industries, specialties, job titles and niches for a long time now.

 The concept’s roots go back to the 1990s.
 In fact, the term ‘lean project management’ initially originated with Toyota.
 Yep, the car manufacturing company.
 Specifically, Toyota tested, developed and perfected a philosophy and practice they refer to as the Toyota Production System (TPS).

 This system is meant to be a way of crafting vehicles smoothly and efficiently, in order to remove overburden and inconsistency, and eliminate waste.
 From within this system, the concept of lean project management emerged.
+Today, teams use these lean principles to reduce bottlenecks to get things done.
+Lean thinking is applicable to almost any portfolio of projects.

 Getting into all the nitty-gritty details can be like going down a rabbit hole with no end in sight.
 Most of it is interesting, and if you really want to go deep into it, you should read Lean Thinking: Banish Waste and Create Wealth in Your Corporation.